wtsi-hgi/hgi-cookie-monster/README.md

    `setup.example.conf`.

-3. Ensure your iRODS environment configuration file (`~/.irods/.irodsEnv`) has Kerberos authentication disabled by removing any `irodsAuthScheme 'KRB'` line.
+3. Ensure your iRODS environment configuration file (`~/.irods/.irodsEnv` or `~/.irods/irods_environment.json`) has Kerberos authentication disabled by removing the appropriate iRODS authentication scheme line.
 Your `~/.irods` directory will ultimately be bind mounted into the Docker container.

 4. Start the Docker container in interactive mode, with the `~/.irods` bind mount: